deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table presents the overall scores achieved by different GPT-40 models (untrained, baseline finetuned, and self-prediction finetuned) on the Situational Awareness Dataset (SAD).
+> The table presents the overall scores for various GPT-40 models on the Situational Awareness Dataset (SAD), comparing baseline, self-prediction, and situating prompt variants.

 {{< table-caption >}}